Prosecutors reviewing charges in suspect’s second accused rape case

 ALBUQUERQUE, N.M.
 (KRQE) – After using family tree DNA evidence to charge Angel Gurule with a cold case rape, Gurule could now face charges in another rape case.

-Prosecutors with the Bernalillo County District Attorney’s Office say they’re are now reviewing a statutory rape case Gurule is accused in, a case that Albuquerque Police seemingly didn’t fully investigate years ago.
+Prosecutors with the Bernalillo County District Attorney’s Office say they are now reviewing a statutory rape case Gurule is accused in, a case that Albuquerque Police seemingly didn’t fully investigate years ago.

 Police body camera video tied to the statutory rape case captured APD officers initial September 2015 interview with a relative of the victim.
 The witness described to officers what another family member saw.